Janzhuj/janzhuj.github.io/_posts/2023-07-22-Online-Store-Customer-Segmentation.md

  Mean   : 0.0000   Mean   : 0.0000   Mean   : 0.00000
  3rd Qu.: 0.5038   3rd Qu.: 0.1024   3rd Qu.:-0.03804
  Max.   : 2.7965   Max.   :26.5698   Max.   :33.49366

          Recency   Frequency    Monetary
 12347 -0.9017486  0.36702571  0.28648198
 12348 -0.1740543 -0.02998626 -0.01736572
 > {% endhighlight %}

+### cluster validation:

+#### Step one, Assess the clustering tendency to see if applying clustering is suitable for the data.

+{% highlight r %}
+# Compute Hopkins statistic for rfm_scaled dataset
+set.seed(123)
+hopkins(rfm_Scaled, n = nrow(rfm_Scaled)-1)
+{% endhighlight %}

+#### The H value = $H 0.007978077 which is far below the threshold 0.05.
+Then we can reject the null hypothesis and conclude that the data set is significantly a clusterable data.

+#### Step two, Use Cluster validation statistics to evaluate the goodness of the clustering results, choose the best algorithm and the optimal number of clusters